Direct card charge

 If you're using one of our SDKs, you'll pass in the payload directly, and we'll encrypt it for you.
 Otherwise, you can do the encryption manually like above, then call the endpoint:

-// Install with: npm i flutterwave-node-v3
+// Installation: npm i flutterwave-node-v3

 const Flutterwave = require('flutterwave-node-v3');